Facius/SCSS-Grid/README.md

 ## Settings
 **$gutter**

-the default gutter size used by the gutter mixin.
+The default gutter size used by the gutter mixin.

 **$max-width**

-the max width for the container mixin.
+The max width for the container mixin.

 **$breakpoints**

-a map of the media quaries used by the breakpoint mixin.
+A map of the media quaries used by the breakpoint mixin.

 ## Mixins
 **@include clearfix();**

 Just a simple clearfix mixin, you can use your own if you want to.

 **@include container($max-width !optional);**

 A container mixin that sets a max-with, and includes a clearfix.

 **@include gutter($size !optional);**

 Sets padding left and right.

 **@include span($width);**

 Floats the element and gives it a percentage based width, use 1/4 or 0.25 to have an element span 1 of 4 columns.

 **@include breakpoint(breakpoint);**

 Creates a media quary and includes the contents its given.

 ## Generator
-Creates a bootstrap style grid with column classes. (todo: document) **$grid-profiles**
+Creates a bootstrap style grid with column classes.

+**$grid-profiles**  (todo: document)